 This would not last long.
-As stated, Washington, along with the sentiments of fellow Southern officers and soldiers, was not induced to arm enslaved Black Americans as it presented a clear conundrum for the institution of chattel slavery.
-But Washington was also desperate for men, and as the events of 1776-77 played out, he soon relented and gradually became supportive of arming free citizens, regardless of their skin color.
+As stated, Washington, along with the sentiments of fellow Southern officers and soldiers, was not induced to arm enslaved black Americans as it presented a clear conundrum for the institution of chattel slavery.
+But Washington was also desperate for men, and as the events of 1775-76 played out, he soon relented and gradually became supportive of arming free citizens, regardless of their skin color.
 Further prodding by a handful of animated junior officers pushed Washington in the last remaining years of the war.
-Chief among these officers was John Laurens, son of Continental Congress President Henry Laurens; Alexander Hamilton, a skillful aide-to-camp of Washington’s inner circle, and the Marquis de Lafayette, the young Frenchman whose zeal for liberty and faith in the commander in chief brought him under the wing of Washington like no other.
-Along with a handful of others, these officers became vocally supportive of allowing Black Americans to fight in the army.
+Chief among these officers was John Laurens, son of Continental Congress president Henry Laurens; Alexander Hamilton, a skillful aide-to-camp of Washington’s inner circle, and the Marques de Lafayette, the young Frenchman whose zeal for liberty and faith in the commander in chief brought him under the wing of Washington like no other.
+Along with a handful of others, these officers became vocally supportive of allowing black Americans to fight in the army.
 And when it came to arming slaves, John Laurens was unequaled in his quest to raise regiments within South Carolina and Georgia in 1780-81.
 These efforts proved futile against the ruling plantation gentry, but they clearly signaled a contradiction that the American Revolution presented: who was eligible for this liberty and freedom we speak to fight for?
-Their effect surely spread as even American general Nathanael Greene, himself a slave owner, was advocating the arming of slaves to battle proxy loyalist raiders in South Carolina.
+Their effect surely spread as even American General Nathanael Greene, himself a slave owner, was advocating the arming of slaves to battle proxy loyalist raiders in South Carolina.

-A large portion of Black Americans enlisted in the army, but a sizable number, particularly those who were enslaved, were signed up by their masters to serve in their place.
+A large portion of black Americans enlisted in the army, but a sizable amount, particularly those who were enslaved, were signed up by their masters to serve in their place.
 It was not uncommon for wealthy people to pay an individual to be their substitute if drafted into service, as was the case later in the Civil War.
 Despite the ban of enlisting slaves into the army, those serving in place of their masters were taken.
 When policies loosened, and individual states began recruiting whoever they could get to satisfy muster rolls for the army, more enslaved people filled the ranks of the army.
-In some instances, it was difficult to find white Americans willing to enlist; it was also far more common that Black Americans did not own property to tend to, making them more suited for the military.
-We also know that many who escaped their plantations also passed as free Black Americans.
+In some instances, it was difficult to find white Americans willing to enlist; it was also far more common that black Americans did not own property to tend to, making them more suited for the military.
+We also know that many who escaped their plantations also passed as free black Americans.
 There was some suspicion of this going on, and some states demanded that black enlistees showed proof of their legal status upon registering.
 But the Continental Congress, Washington, and others generally approved of the enlistments.
-The same approval can be said of those Black Americans who joined the Continental Navy.
-Whereas the sight of armed black soldiers held a menacing position with many white Americans, no such thought was given to Black sailors aboard merchant vessels.
-Between centuries of employment on the high seas, and the noted presence of Black workers in shipyards throughout the continent, it was simply a far more accepted position for them to be in.
+The same approval can be said of those black Americans who joined the Continental Navy.
+Whereas the sight of armed black soldiers held a menacing position with many white Americans, no such thought was given to black sailors aboard merchant vessels.
+Between centuries of employment on the high seas, and the noted presence of black workers in shipyards throughout the continent, it was simply a far more accepted position for them to be in.
 And the navy, more desperate for men than even the Continental army, literally could not say no.

-Turning our attention to how the British coerced Black Americans into service, one must begin with Lord Dunmore’s proclamation in 1775 that stipulated all enslaved persons in Virginia who escaped and joined up with the British/Loyalist forces would thereby be legally freed.
+Turning our attention to how the British coerced black Americans into service, one must begin with Lord Dunmore’s proclamation in 1775 that stipulated all enslaved persons of rebel owners in Virginia who escaped and joined up with the British/Loyalist forces would thereby be legally freed.
 As much as some of us might want to presume this was done as a motion of pure abolitionism, it was, in fact, a way of creating chaos among the Virginian and southern plantation ecosystem.
 As Virginia’s royal governor, John Murray, Earl of Dunmore was deliberately trying to intimidate rebels from organizing; this would hopefully keep them busy.
-Perhaps nothing stirred fears more among ruling white perpetrators of slavery than the thought of their Black slaves rising up and overthrowing their masters with lethal force.
+Perhaps nothing stirred fears more among ruling white perpetrators of slavery than the thought of their black slaves rising up and overthrowing their masters with lethal force.
 A handful of insurrections had already ingrained themselves into colonial memory, so these fears were not entirely unjustified.
-Nevertheless, Lord Dunmore’s proclamation stoked these embedded nightmares among the ruling elite, and within months of its public debut, hundreds of enslaved Black men were joining the British side in support of fighting for their freedom.
+Nevertheless, Lord Dunmore’s proclamation stoked these embedded nightmares among the ruling elite, and within months of its public debut, hundreds of enslaved black men were joining the British side in support of fighting for their freedom.
 The immediate effects, though, were far more mixed than hoped.
-The first regiment of Black troops fell victim to smallpox while others who expected to be armed were in fact given laborer positions aiding the British army.
+The first regiment of black troops fell victim to smallpox while others who expected to be armed were in fact given laborer positions aiding the British army.
 Dunmore’s proclamation would later inspire Sir Henry Clinton, the commanding general of British forces in America, to issue his own decree known as the Philipsburg Proclamation.
 Unlike the Virginian’s move, by 1779, the war was not going well for the British, and Clinton sought to reroute the campaign into the South.
 Knowing that the enslaved population far outnumbered the free population of white civilians, Clinton sought to destabilize the southern states by offering freedom to any enslaved person who escaped their rebel masters and came to the British side.
 Rather than being an abolitionist-at-heart, Clinton’s plan hoped to inspire the collapse of rebel support in the South.
-While this did not happen, it did create the atmosphere for fierce partisan warfare among neighbors and inspired upwards of 100,000 enslaved Black Americans to flee their plantations.
-Throughout the revolution, most Black Americans, free and enslaved, believed the British held a better argument for liberty than the Americans did, which explains why so many risked all to flee to them.
+While this did not happen, it did create the atmosphere for fierce partisan warfare among neighbors and inspired upwards of 100,000 enslaved black Americans to flee their plantations.
+Throughout the revolution, most black Americans, free and enslaved, believed the British held a better argument for liberty than the Americans did, which explains why so many risked all to flee to them.
 In some cases, the British army seized slaves for themselves.
-By the war’s end, the British had the logistical nightmare of trying to transport not just their defeated army, but also loyalist citizens who wished to leave the United States and now freed slaves looking for a new life out of bondage in America.
+By war’s end, the British had the logistical nightmare of trying to transport not just their defeated army, but also loyalist citizens who wished to leave the United States, and now freed slaves looking for a new life out of bondage in America.

-In many ways, the British army used eager Black participants as secondary supporters to the main forces.
-This is not to suggest there weren’t armed Black men fighting within the British ranks.
+In many ways, the British army used eager black participants as secondary supporters to the main forces.
+This is not to suggest there weren’t armed black men fighting within the British ranks.
 It’s only to suggest that such examples were few and far between, mostly left to loyalist raiding parties that were informal and not part of the regular army.
-Examples of Black regiments within the British army show up during the early years of the war in the northern states, and during the Southern Campaign in 1780-81.
-As stated, the primary task of military-age Black men was not to fight in the army, but to serve as support staff for it.
+Examples of black regiments within the British army show up during the early years of the war in the northern states, and during the Southern Campaign in 1780-81.
+As stated, the primary task of military-age black men was not to fight in the army, but to serve as support staff for it.
 Laborers dug ditches and assembled redoubts for the army, most notably at Yorktown.
 Others were given a gruesome fate: dying of smallpox, many were intentionally left near rebel farms and routes of the American forces in Virginia.
 Others, like their counterparts on the American side, spied for the British where possible.

 In this brief overview of African American participation during the Revolutionary War, we should be aware of a few things.
-There were Black men who served in the armies as soldiers and Black men who served for the armies as support.
-There were also countless Black women and children who aided and supported both armies as well.
-The role of the camp follower is for another discussion, however.
+There were black men who served in the armies as soldiers and black men who served for the armies as support.
+There were also countless black women and children who aided and supported both armies as well.
+The role of camp follower is for another discussion, however.
 Both free and enslaved men fought for American independence and for the British attempt to squash the rebellion.
-Most Black Americans supported the British for reasons we know, but many served with the Continental Army because they believed in what the revolution presumably stood for.
+Most black Americans supported the British for reasons we know, but many served with the Continental Army because they believed in what the revolution presumably stood for.
 Some decided to serve for personal reasons, detached from skin color while others served precisely for the color of their skin.
 The complexities are part of the reason why these stories have remained on the margins of our general knowledge of the time period.
 The lack of simplicity leaves many to fumble the truth.
 To see contradiction befall many of these explanations is to first see with clarity how the principles that drove the American Revolution were what would undo slavery’s legitimacy within the United States.
 Among even those men fighting for liberty, it became difficult to explain how some people were destined for freedom and others were destined for bondage.
-For African Americans, the choice has always been freedom, and the many who served during the American Revolution is further proof of how much they were willing to sacrifice to obtain it.
+For many African Americans, the choice has always been freedom, and the many who served during the American Revolution is further proof of how much they were willing to sacrifice to obtain it.

 - From Slaves to Soldiers: The 1st Rhode Island Regiment in the American Revolution By: Robert Geake